-Highlight the box beside Mode, and press the 🖅 button.
+Highlight the box beside Mode, and press the 🖃 button.
 You can select the scan mode between Auto Scan (LAN), IP Address Scan and Domain Name Scan.
-Select the desired mode and press the 🖅 button.
+Select the desired mode and press the 🖃 button.

-NOTE: The supported scan modes differ depending on the protocol you selected.
+NOTE: Supported scan modes will differ depending on the type of protocol that you selected.